zopefoundation/RestrictedPython/docs/update/index.rst

 NodeVisitor & NodeTransformer
 -----------------------------

-A NodeVisitor is a class of a node / AST consumer, it just reads the data by steping through the tree but did not modify the tree.
+A NodeVisitor is a class of a node / AST consumer, it just reads the data by steping through the tree but does not modify the tree.
-In oposite a NodeTransformer which inherit from a NodeVisitor is allowed to modify the tree and nodes.
+In oposite a NodeTransformer which inherits from a NodeVisitor is allowed to modify the tree and nodes.

 Links